Auditory Integration Training, AIT, Berard AIT

 • Take care of this first before proceeding to these next steps:

-• Rub around his/her ears to help prepare your child for the audiological tests required prior to Auditory Integration Training.
+• Rub around his/her ears to help prepare your younger child for Berard AIT Sessions.

 • Massaging your child's head and rubbing their ears will also prepare them better for wearing the headset during the 20 Berard AIT sessions.